Con Passionate: History

-The first series began on 2 January 2005 and continued every Sunday night at 9:00pm and was repeated on Tuesday nights with English subtitles, and had an eight-week run.
-The ratings broke S4C's records for that year and due to its success it was then repeated in the autumn of that year every Saturday night at approx. 9:30pm with English subtitles.
+The first series began on 2 January 2005 and continued every Sunday night at 9:00 p.m. and was repeated on Tuesday nights with English subtitles, and had an eight-week run.
+The ratings broke S4C's records for that year and due to its success it was then repeated in the autumn of that year every Saturday night at approx. 9:30 p.m. with English subtitles.
 The second series began on 2 March 2006 and also ran for eight weeks.
 This was also a success and the show was given a higher budget which meant they could use CGI, provided by Cardiff-based Dinamo Productions.
 The second series was repeated on S4C Digidol in the summer of 2007 and ran until the end of July.
 The first and second series were shown on S4C Digidol in the summer of 2008.
 Many people compare the series with other S4C dramas and describe it as being "a breath of fresh air in Welsh media".
 This set the standard for future S4C Welsh dramas such as Cowbois ac Injans.
 The third and last series of 'Con Passionate' aired between October and December 2008.